-Dispensing Limits: The amount of drug which may be dispensed per prescription or refill (regardless of dosage form) is limited to a ninety (90) day supply.
+Dispensing Limits: The amount of non-specialty drug which may be dispensed per prescription or refill (regardless of dosage form) is limited to a ninety (90) day supply.
+Specialty prescription drugs are limited to a thirty (30) day supply; however, you may receive up to a ninety (90) day supply if the drug is covered under the formulary without any utilization management requirements, you have taken the drug for a continuous period of one year, and the drug is not a controlled substance as defined by the USDEA.
 Other dispensing limits may be imposed as required by federal or state regulation for other reasons.